tofr/EMP_TeamIncreadiblyCohesive/README.md

     * After 1000 trials for each array, the time taken was averaged and displayed
     * Instance vars would then be reset following each iteration of the main loop

+#Tests Performed
+  * Pserb and Co recommended us to incorporate repetition in our experiment.
+    * We decided to create multiple datasets of various lengths from 100 to 200_000_000.
+    * Since some of our machines lacked the required memory, we decided not to test the arrays of larger lengths in order to achieve compilability.

 ## Results
 The results were obtain from averages from 1000 trials.